tomeralmog/owl.carousel.TA/README.md

-##The Famouse Owl Carousel with few fixes: the ability to receive input of a json file, and 3d transform based on Modernizer
+##The Famous Owl Carousel with few fixes: the ability to receive input of a JSON file, and 3d transform based on Modernizer

 ### OwlCarousel ###
 >v.1.3.3